-• Other deadlines: Work completion date is February 28, 2026.
+- Applications accepted on an ongoing basis. - Other deadlines: Work completion date is February 28, 2026.
 Program staff are working on extending the work completion date.

 Local education agencies (LEAs) serving kindergarten or any of grades 1 through 12, inclusive, and preschools and child day care facilities, located on public school property.
 Additionally, all projects must be located at schools within, or serving, a DAC.